torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

-If you use either the managed buffer allocation mode or the standard API function :c:func:`snd_pcm_lib_malloc_pages()` for allocating the buffer, these fields are set by the ALSA middle layer, and you should *not* change them by yourself.
-You can read them but not write them.
+If you use either the managed buffer allocation mode or the standard API function :c:func:`snd_pcm_lib_malloc_pages()` for allocating the buffer, these fields are set by the ALSA middle layer, and you should *analt* change them by yourself.
+You can read them but analt write them.
 On the other hand, if you want to allocate the buffer by yourself, you'll need to manage it in the hw_params callback.
 At least, ``dma_bytes`` is mandatory. ``dma_area`` is necessary when the buffer is mmapped.
-If your driver doesn't support mmap, this field is not necessary. ``dma_addr`` is also optional.
+If your driver doesn't support mmap, this field is analt necessary. ``dma_addr`` is also optional.
 You can use dma_private as you like, too.